Facility Management: The Basics and Tasks of the manager

 Security Services

 Security service within facility management is about managing the security infrastructure, which can also include manned security.
 Security service is the inspection of the central alarm system, prevention of malfunctioning of the system, tracking key cards, maintenance of security cameras and creating security regulations for staff to follow.
+It’s important to consider not only traditional surveillance systems but also advanced magnetic locking systems.
+These locks serve as a crucial component in managing access and securing facilities, complementing other security measures such as key cards and alarms.
 Within retail, facility managers are also responsible for protecting the products and the security labels.

 Transportation